okirch/fdepoc/README.md

 boot loader, you do not re-seal the secret, you just re-compute the PCR values, and sign them with an RSA secret key.

-To enable the use of authorized policies during installation, the installer needs to perform these steps:
+To enable the use of authorized policies during installation, set ``FDE_USE_AUTHORIZED_POLICIES=yes`` in ``/etc/sysconfig/fde-tools``, and add a secondary key:

-	# fdectl init-authorized-policy
 	# fdectl add-secondary-key

-The first command creates a suitable RSA key, and the authorized policy.
-Both will be placed under ``/etc/fde``.

-The second step will add a second key to the LUKS header, just as in the case of regular PCR policies.
-However, this will not copy the cleartext key to the installed system (note the absence of the ``--keyfile`` option), but have the TPM seal it against the authorized policy.
+This adds a random key to the LUKS volume.
+However, rather than placing it somewhere in the file system for ``tpm-enable`` to pick it up on the next boot, it creates a suitable RSA key, an authorized policy, and uses the TPM to seal this secret key against the authorized policy.
+All resulting files will be placed under ``/etc/fde``.

+Note the absence of the ``--keyfile`` option.
+It is actually an error to use this option while authorized policies are enabled.

 After booting into the installed system, we can now enable the authorized policy:

 	# fdectl tpm-enable
-	# fdectl tpm-authorize

 As before, ``tpm-enable`` will configure the boot loader to unlock the LUKS partition by unsealing the secret key.

-However, there is a second step required, which is to actually _authorize_ the current system using the ``tpm-authorize`` command.
+Implicitly, there is a second step involved, which is to actually _authorize_ the current system configuration.
 This will predict a set of PCR values, and use the RSA key to sign the resulting PCR policy.

 # Updates of boot components